Introduction

 What triggers the need for an EIS?

-How long does the EIS process take?
+How does the EIS process affect contract timelines?

 Conclusion